splytanalytics/splyt-cpp/readme.md

 [![Build Status](https://travis-ci.org/splytanalytics/splyt-cpp.svg?branch=master)](https://travis-ci.org/splytanalytics/splyt-cpp)

 # Splyt C++ SDK
-This is the Splyt C++ software development kit.
-This SDK should provide everything needed to integrate your C++ application with Splyt Analytics.
+This is the Splyt C++ software development kit and should provide everything needed to integrate your C++ application with Splyt Analytics.

 This documentation does not explain how to use the Splyt Platform its self, but how to integrate this specific SDK and the use of its API.